zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_STEERING.md

 Please make a note that,
+* In the policy decisions file (`policies/steering/policy_decisions/policy_decision.yaml`), we configure UE IMSI with PCC rule to be used.
+We can verify that the UE with the IMSI `208950000000032` is configured to use the PCC rule `steering-rule-primary`, whereas UE with the IMSI `208950000000033` is configured to use the PCC rule `steering-rule-secondary`

-* As you can see the policy rules (`policies/steering/pcc_rules.yaml`) set for redirection contains  `flowDescription` as `permit out ip from any to assigned` which is basically means to allow kind of UE traffic and traffic control rule as `steering-scenario`.
+* Moreover, the PCC rules (`policies/steering/pcc_rules/pcc_rules.yaml`) configured for steering contains  `flowDescription` as `permit out ip from any to assigned` which is basically means that, to allow all kind of UE traffic and steer the traffic to one of N6 interface of UPF as per traffic control rule defined in `policies/steering/traffic_rules/traffic_rule.yaml`.

-* Which UE uses which PCC rules is configured in the policy decisions file (`policies/policy_decisions/policy_decision.yaml`).
-You can see that the UE with the IMSI `208950000000032` is configured to use the `steering-rule-primary`, whereas UE with the IMSI `208950000000033` is configured to use the `steering-rule-secondary`

-* Now the important thing is traffic contorl rule which will be used here to steer traffic to one of N6 interface.
-As you can see below, we use DNAI of the interface at UPF to distinguish between steering rule.
+* As you can see below, in the traffic contorl rule (`policies/steering/traffic_rules/traffic_rule.yaml`) we use DNAI of the interface at UPF to steer the traffic to one of the N6 interface.

-* A

 ```yaml
 steering-scenario-primary: